-After the Eritrean independence war ended in 1991, Eritreans threw themselves into reconstructing the country's shattered infrastructure, with whole villages helping out to build small dams, terrace-eroded hillsides, and plant thousands of trees.
-Photos by Dan Connell.
+After the Eritrean independence war ended in 1991, Eritreans threw themselves into reconstructing the country's shattered infrastructure, with whole villages turning out to build small dams, terrace eroded hillsides and plant thousands of trees.

 A crucial, but little reported, example of a hard fought revolution and its troubling aftermath can be found in the Horn of Africa.

-Twenty years ago, Eritrea—in the northeast of Africa—became a legally independent nation, having won its de-facto independence from Ethiopia two years earlier, in 1991.
+Twenty years ago, Eritrea – in the northeast of Africa – became a legally independent nation, having won its de-facto independence from Ethiopia two years earlier, in 1991.
 This independence was the end result of a 30-year war with Ethiopia.
 The revolutionaries who won the war were heroes, champions of freedom standing up against an oppressive, murderous Ethiopian regime backed by the Soviet Union and tacitly supported by the West.
-They had reestablished an independent Eritrean nation and the future looked bright.
+They had re-established an independent Eritrean nation and the future looked bright.
 But revolutionary opposition and day-to-day power are two totally different things.
-Once you've gotten used to glorious victories, the thrills of red tape and responsibility may well be lost on you.
-As such, creating a free and democratic society is a total pain in the ass.
+Once you've got used to glorious victories, the thrills of red tape and responsibility may well be lost on you.
+As such, creating a free and democratic society is a total pain in the arse.

 An EPLF member outside Asmara, 1979.

 When Eritrea gained its independence in the early 1990s, it was the Marxist revolutionary group The Eritrean People’s Liberation Front (EPLF) that took power in Asmara, the nation’s capital, having fought a long and hard guerrilla war against Ethiopia.
-With their ruthless discipline, encouragement of abstinence and collective focus, the EPLF were—in the words of one leading Eritrean historian—“the most successful liberation movement in Africa.”
-They were tough, and while their intolerance of dissent galvanized their fighting potential, it merely made them tyrants once they were in power.
+With their ruthless discipline, encouragement of abstinence and collective focus, the EPLF were – in the words of one leading Eritrean historian – “the most successful liberation movement in Africa”.
+They were tough, and while their intolerance of dissent galvanised their fighting potential, it merely made them tyrants once they were in power.

 A UN-supplied refugee camp near the border of Ethiopia, accommodating some of the thousands of Eritreans who flee across the border every year.